Welcome to the Official Website of The Russell County PSA

 The Russell County Public Service Authority Board of Directors' Meeting

-The Russell County Public Service Authority Board of Directors' Meeting is scheduled for Tuesday, March 19, 2024 at 6:00 PM at the Russell County Government Center located at 137 Highland Drive, Lebanon, Virginia.
+The Russell County Public Service Authority Board of Directors' Meeting is scheduled for Tuesday, May 21, 2024 at 6:00 PM at the Russell County Government Center located at 137 Highland Drive, Lebanon, Virginia.

 Read the full article »